Becoming a volunteer

 LITRG is a committee of the Chartered Institute of Taxation (CIOT), and the CIOT is an educational charity.
 As can be seen from a review of this website, LITRG’s work is varied, but we must stress that LITRG is not an advice agency and does not offer telephone or face-to-face help to members of the public.
 If you wish to volunteer to help individuals, TaxAid or Tax Help for Older People (details below) are the organisations to contact.

-Nonetheless, LITRG’s activities do rely on volunteers.
-Our primary purpose is to educate the world at large about the impact of tax law in the UK on the lives of the low-income population.
-We collect evidence of that impact and recommend changes in the law and administration of taxes to improve the lives of those on low incomes.
+LITRG’s primary purpose is to educate people about the impact of tax law in the UK on those least able to afford professional representation.
+We collect evidence of that impact and recommend improvements in the law and administration of taxes.

 To achieve these aims, some of our main activities are:

-- providing information and educational materials on this main website and various linked websites
+providing information and educational materials on our websites

 The majority of people associated with LITRG are volunteers.
 They provide support on consultation groups, in research, in contributing to our writing and just generally helping out the small core team which runs LITRG.
 Volunteers operate from their homes or from the premises of sympathetic employers.
 You can volunteer from anywhere in the world.